richelbilderbeek/lesson_mermaid/docs/evaluations/20251002/README.md

   to use the software, and experienced users could focus on more advanced exercises and tools.
-- I found that the mermaid toolbox was not that useful and the time alocated to it was not needed.
+- I found that the mermaid toolbox was not that useful and the time allocated to it was not needed.
 - The course is well structured and touches on so many aspects of learning.
   However, the one major thing that can be improved is to find a way to help complete beginners in more active way to avoid